Query structure

 .

-When writing queries, you can use the following operators for field selection or filtering:
+When writing queries, you can use the following operators for:- field selection

 operator can be used to combine multiple logical expressions.